amartincolby/Rust-Quick-Guide/README.md

 syntax and semantics.
 For the purposes of this guide, it is sufficient to know that Rust applications have a main function.

-The syntax structures above the function are called attributes.
+The syntax structure above the function is called an attribute.
 They allow a developer to specify how the function is the be handled by the compiler.
-In these examples, four linting settings are being disabled and an attribute for the library Tokio is being applied to enable async.
-Async will be discussed later.
-More attributes will be covered shortly.
+In this case specifically the attribute specifies that this is the root function for the async runtime Tokio.
+Tokio and async in general are discussed later.

 The tutorial is structured such that the main function calls supporting functions that each explain an element of Rust.
 This allows usage of an IDE